Tłı̨chǫ: Dog Rib Rae Band (Treaty No. 11 Dogrib)

-Tłįchǫ First Nations
+Tłı̨chǫ First Nations

 Yellowknives Dene First Nation (formerly Yellowknife B Band)

 The Yellowknife B Band (Treaty No. 8 Dogrib) formed the Yellowknives Dene First Nation in 1991 following the collapse of this territorial-wide comprehensive land claim negotiation.
 They currently negotiate a land claim settlement for their lands as part of the Akaitcho Land Claim Process by the Akaitcho Territory Government.
-The Yellowknives Dene First Nation (known by themselves as Weledeh Yellowknives Dene) is the umbrella organization for the Dettah Yellowknives Dene First Nation (or T'èɂehdaà – 'Burnt Point' in Tłįchǫ, referring to a traditional Dene fishing camp) and Ndilǫ Yellowknives Dene First Nation (/ˈdiːloʊ/ DEE-loh).
-They speak the Dettah-Ndilǫ dialect of Tłįchǫ and are descendants of Tłįchǫ, Yellowknives and Chipewyan.
+The Yellowknives Dene First Nation (known by themselves as Weledeh Yellowknives Dene) is the umbrella organization for the Dettah Yellowknives Dene First Nation (or T'èɂehdaà – 'Burnt Point' in Tłı̨chǫ, referring to a traditional Dene fishing camp) and Ndilǫ Yellowknives Dene First Nation (/ˈdiːloʊ/ DEE-loh).
+They speak the Dettah-Ndilǫ dialect of Tłı̨chǫ and are descendants of Tłı̨chǫ, Yellowknives and Chipewyan.

 Tlicho Government (formerly Dog Rib Rae Band)

 The Tlicho Agreement

 The act of signing the agreement began the ratification process for the Tlicho Agreement.
 On Thursday, August 4, 2005, the Tlicho Agreement went into full effect, "The first official day of the Tlicho Government and the Tlicho community governments" (Tlicho Effective Date).
-On August 25, 2003, they signed a land claims agreement, also called Tłįchǫ, as the Tlicho Government, with the Government of Canada.
-The agreement will cede a 39000 km2 area between Great Bear Lake and Great Slave Lake in the NWT to Tłįchǫ ownership.
-The territory includes the communities of Behchokǫ̀, Gamèti, Wekweeti and Whatì along with Diavik Diamond Mine and Ekati Diamond Mine.
-The four Tłįchǫ bands, Dog Rib Rae First Nation, Wha Ti First Nation, Gameti First Nation and Dechi Laot'i First Nations, as well as their umbrella Dogrib Treaty 11 Council, ceased to exist on August 4, 2005 and have been succeeded by the Tlicho Government.
+On August 25, 2003, they signed a land claims agreement, also called Tłı̨chǫ, as the Tłı̨chǫ Government, with the Government of Canada.
+The agreement will cede a 39000 km2 area between Great Bear Lake and Great Slave Lake in the NWT to Tłı̨chǫ ownership.
+The territory includes the communities of Behchokǫ̀, Gamèti, Wekweètì and Whatì along with Diavik Diamond Mine and Ekati Diamond Mine.
+The four Tłı̨chǫ bands, Dog Rib Rae First Nation, Wha Ti First Nation, Gameti First Nation and Dechi Laot'i First Nations, as well as their umbrella Dogrib Treaty 11 Council, ceased to exist on August 4, 2005, and have been succeeded by the Tlicho Government.

-The Tłįchǫ will have their own legislative bodies in the area's four communities, of which the chiefs must be Tłįchǫ, though anyone may run for councillor and vote.
+The Tłı̨chǫ have their own legislative bodies in the area's four communities, of which the chiefs must be Tłı̨chǫ, though anyone may run for councillor and vote.
 The legislatures will have, among other authorities, the power to collect taxes, levy resource royalties, which currently go to the federal government, and control hunting, fishing and industrial development.

-The Tłįchǫ will also receive payments of $152 million over 15 years and annual payments of approximately $3.5 million.
+The Tłı̨chǫ would also receive payments of $152 million over 15 years and annual payments of approximately $3.5 million.

-The federal government will retain control of criminal law, as it does across Canada, and the NWT will control services such as health care and education.
+The federal government retains control of criminal law, as it does across Canada, and the NWT controls services such as health care and education in partnership with the Tłı̨chǫ Nation through the Tłı̨chǫ Community Services Agency.

-This land-claims process took twenty years to conclude.
+The land-claims process took twenty years to conclude.
 A similar process with the Inuit in the NWT brought about the creation of the new territory of Nunavut.
-Though Tłįchǫ will not be a separate territory, the extent of its powers has invited comparisons both with the birth of Nunavut and with the creation of the NWT government in 1967.
+Though Tłı̨chǫnèk'e is not a separate territory, the extent of its powers has invited comparisons both with the birth of Nunavut and with the creation of the NWT government in 1967.